DFKI-NLP/kibad-llm/README.md

 ## Usage

+IMPORTANT:
-IMPORTANT: All commands below assume that:

-- You are in the root directory of this project (where this `README.md` is located).
+All commands below assume that you are in the root directory of this project (where this `README.md` is located).

+Also, if you're new to `uv`:

+In places where you used to use `python`, with `uv` you tend to write `uv run` instead. <br>
+What used to be `source .venv/bin/activate` and then `python your-script.py first-arg second-arg` now is reduced to `uv run your-script.py first-arg second-arg`.

 ### PDF Download Based on Zotero Groups